 Habanero peppers, are quite hot for most people but have a wonderful flavor reminiscent of melon.
 The hottest of the variety is red, but orange and yellow habaneros have great taste and aroma without the fiery heat.
 By combining this heat with something sweet we temper the burn so that the palate is not overwhelmed and the flavor of the fruit is enhanced.

-Prepare the vegetables for the grill.
-Remove the husks and skins from the corn and rub with oil.
-Quarter the bell pepper, remove seeds and pith.
+- Prepare the vegetables for the grill.
+Remove the husks and skins from the corn and rub them with oil.
+Quarter the bell pepper and remove seeds and pith.
 Half the habanero and remove the seeds and pith.

-Prepare the ingredients for the salsa.
+- Prepare the ingredients for the salsa.
 Slice off the corn kernels.
-Dice into similar sized the bell pepper and red onion.
+Dice into similar sizes the bell pepper and red onion.
 Finely dice the habanero.